 The Dripping Springs Downtown Historic District is centered around Mercer Street roughly between Highway 290 on the west and RM 12 on the east.
-The district is approximately 13.5 acres in size and includes 33 resources.
+The district is approximately 13.5 acres in size and includes 30 resources.
 The majority of resources face Mercer, with additional resources on adjacent blocks.
-Of the resources, 21 (64%) contribute to the district.
+Of the resources, 21 (70%) contribute to the district.
+Nineteen of the resources are buildings, one is s structure, and one is a site.
 The district encompasses the earliest commercial core of this agricultural community.
-Because the town was never incorporated and never grew in an organized, sophisticated manner, the district remains a combination agricultural/commercial/residential cluster along a curving main street interspersed with trees and other vegetation.
-The overall effect is one of an old-fashioned agricultural node serving a small, semi-rural town and surrounding ranches.
-Diverse resources are found, including several in the commerce, education, industry, agriculture, and domestic categories.
-It is noteworthy that the city's namesake springs natural springs and the two-lane, tree-covered country bridge over the waterway are contributing features of the district as they highlight the rural history of the district.
+Because of this, diverse resources are found, including several in the commerce, education, industry, agriculture, and domestic categories.
 The majority of resources were built during the period of significance (1872-1941) and have good integrity.
 Most buildings are one-story in height.
 The most common building material is stone-both limestone and mixed-stone buildings are found.
+The city's namesake springs are also located within the district.

-The small incorporated town of Dripping Springs lies in northern Hays County, central Texas, at the edge of a fault line that separates the rich soil of the Blackland Prairie to the east, from the limestone-carved hills, canyons, and creeks that characterize the Texas Hill Country to the west.
+The small incorporated town of Dripping Springs lies in northern Hays County, central Texas, at the edge of a fault line that separates the rich soil of the Blackland Prairie, to the east, from the limestone-carved hills, canyons, and creeks that characterize the Texas Hill Country, to the west.
 The early settlers in this part of central Texas found an uneven, rocky landscape pockmarked with springs and limestone bluffs.
 They did little to level the scenic terrain or impose a standard north-south/east-west axis on the landscape.
 As a result, early houses and paths through the village did not follow a strict grid layout but rather veered around natural obstacles such as ravines and springs.
 Neither did the town divide into like-uses with separate residential, commercial, and industrial zones.

 The Austin to Fredericksburg Road passed through the heart of Dripping Springs along Mercer Street.
 In the 1930s, as auto tourism became popular, road-related resources such as gas stations, service stations, and tourist cafes were constructed on Mercer Street.
-The WPA tours of the area described Dripping Springs, on the eastern edge of the Hill Country, as "a local supply point with adjacent streams providing fishing while deer and wild turkey are numerous in the nearby wooded ranges."

-The street itself is largely unchanged and unimproved.
-It is a two-lane asphalt street with no curbing along the majority of its length.
+Today, the street itself is largely unchanged and unimproved.
+It is two-lane asphalt street with no curbing along the majority of its length.
 The wide shoulders double as parking spaces for the businesses nearby.
 In some places it is difficult to differentiate between the road and the shoulder, or the shoulder and a driveway.
 A few of the buildings have short concrete sidewalks in front of them.
-Oak and pecan trees are found in several places along the road, lending to the informal character of the corridor.
+Oak and pecan trees are found in several places along the road.